VaishnaviManjunatha/Hotel-SPA/README.md

 A simple hotel application built with React, TypeScript, and Vite.
 The application displays a list of hotels and allows users to view details for each hotel.
 It is developed using JSON data, but an attempt has been made to use MSW (Mock Service Worker) for simulating API calls.

-Features
+### Features
-Hotel List Screen: Displays a list of available hotels with their name, location, rating, image, dates of travel, and room details.
+- **Hotel List Screen**: Displays a list of available hotels with their name, location, rating, image, dates of travel, and room details.
-Hotel Detail Screen: Displays detailed information about a selected hotel.
+- **Hotel Detail Screen**: Displays detailed information about a selected hotel.
-Routing: Implemented using React Router for navigating between the list and detail screens.
+- **Routing**: Implemented using React Router for navigating between the list and detail screens.
-Mock API: The project uses JSON data for hotel information but includes an attempt to use MSW (Mock Service Worker) to simulate API responses.
+- **Mock API**: The project uses JSON data for hotel information but includes an attempt to use MSW (Mock Service Worker) to simulate API responses.
-Styling: Basic layout using Bootstrap for quick and responsive styling.
+- **Styling**: Basic layout using Bootstrap for quick and responsive styling.

-Technologies Used
+### Technologies Used
-React: JavaScript library for building user interfaces.
+- **React**: JavaScript library for building user interfaces.
-TypeScript: Typed superset of JavaScript for better developer tooling.
+- **TypeScript**: Typed superset of JavaScript for better developer tooling.
-Vite: A build tool that provides fast development server and optimized production builds.
+- **Vite**: A build tool that provides fast development server and optimized production builds.
-React Router: For navigation between pages.
+- **React Router**: For navigation between pages.
-MSW (Mock Service Worker): For simulating API responses without a real backend (not fully functional, JSON data used for now).
+- **MSW (Mock Service Worker)**: For simulating API responses without a real backend (not fully functional, JSON data used for now).
-Bootstrap: For responsive design and styling.
+- **Bootstrap**: For responsive design and styling.

-Getting Started
+### Getting Started
 To run the application locally, follow the instructions below:

-Prerequisites
+### Prerequisites
 Make sure you have the following installed:

 Node.js (version 14 or higher)